-Magnetic Resonance Imaging (MRI): an imaging technique that can be used to visualize any/all parts of the body.
-The scan is painless and does not involve radiation.
+Magnetic Resonance Imaging (MRI): An imaging technique that can be used to visualize any/all parts of the body.

-Macroencaphaly: abnormally large brain; this can lead to delayed development, convulsive disorders, corticospinal (brain cortex and spinal cord) dysfunction, and seizures.
-Also called Megalencephaly.
+Macroencaphaly/Megalencephaly: Abnormally large brain; this can lead to delayed development, convulsive disorders, corticospinal (brain cortex and spinal cord) dysfunction, and seizures.

-Migraine with aura: A migraine is a vascular headache resulting from changes in the sizes of the arteries in the brain.
+Migraine with Aura: A vascular headache resulting from changes in the sizes of the arteries in the brain.
 An aura refers to an abnormal sensation that the migraine is going to occur.

 Myelin: Myelin, sometimes referred to as “white matter” because of its white, fatty appearance, protects and insulates the axons.
 It consists of a protective sheath of many different molecules that include both lipids (fatty molecules) and proteins.
 This protective sheath acts in a manner similar to that of the protective insulation that surrounds an electric wire.
 It is necessary for the rapid transmission of electrical signals between neurons.
 It does this primarily by containing the electrical molecules (called ions) within the axon, so that they are properly transmitted to the next neurons.

-Myelin Basic Protein (MBP): the gene thought to be responsble for 18q-Syndrome or at least for the leukodystrophy aspects of the syndrome
+Myelin Basic Protein (MBP): A protein believed to be important in the myelination of nerves in the nervous system; the gene thought to be associated with 18q-Syndrome or at least for the leukodystrophy aspects of the syndrome.